- Children’s teeth are soft until about age 10.

 - Bone recession can cause tooth loss even if no decay is present.

-I am Dr. Stephen Malfair of Choose Your Smile – Dr. Stephen Malfair.
+I am Dr. Stephen Malfair of Love Your Smile – Dr. Stephen Malfair.
 I hope you have found today’s post interesting and perhaps even learned something new about your amazing teeth and some of the lesser-known risk factors for decay.

 I am accepting new patients at my Kelowna dental practice.
 I am dedicated to preventative dentistry and lifelong oral health.
 I advise my Kelowna patients about Cosmetic Dentistry, Dental Implants and Sedation Dentistry.
 In addition, I offer a full menu of cosmetic dental services.
 If you are seeking a dentist in the Kelowna area, I invite you to schedule an appointment to meet me and my caring team.